Working Principle of Electrical Resistance Welding

 In resistance welding, a heavy current above 100 A at low voltage (typically 1 volt) is passed through the joint for a very short time.
 This high ampere current heats the joint.
+This is the basic working principle of electrical resistance welding.
 The heat developed by the resistance to flow of current in electrical resistance welding can be expressed as:

 H = I2Rt